 - 10 curry leaves

-- ½ tsp red chilli flakes or to taste
+- ½ teaspoon red chilli flakes or to taste

 - Salt to taste

-- 1 tbsp ginger paste or finely chopped ginger
+- 1 tablespoon ginger paste or finely chopped ginger

 - 1 onion chopped